VolkerH/Jupyter-Napari-Desktop/README.md

 If you never heard about Docker and containers, it is probably a good idea to read or watch a short introductory tutorial.
 As a minimum requirement you need to install docker on your system.
 The basic instructions should work on Linux, Windows and Mac but the author has only tested them on Linux.
 In particular, shell scripts might differ a bit on windows depending on whether you use `cmd.exe`, Powershell or `bash` from WSL2.
-If you plan on providing CUDA-based GPU acceleration for machine learning libraries (`tensorflow`, `pytorch`) or array libraries (`cupy`) make sure you install the NVIDIA-Docker runtime (NVIDIA docker is limited to Linux and not supported on Mac.
-It may work on windows using WSL2).
+If you plan on providing CUDA-based GPU acceleration for machine learning libraries (`tensorflow`, `pytorch`) or array libraries (`cupy`) make sure you install the NVIDIA-Docker runtime (NVIDIA docker is limited to Linux, and [WSL2 on Windows 11](https://docs.nvidia.com/cuda/wsl-user-guide/index.html).
+It is no supported on Mac)

 ## Build the base image